nickgogan/MongoDBAtlasDeveloperDay/data/README.md

 # Get your own clean wikipedia dataset

 All code is contained within `main.py` and requirements within `requirements.txt`.
 The latter was produced using `pip freeze > requirements.txt`.
+All configuration for `main.py` is located immediately within the `main()` function near the top of the file, with comments indicated what to change. **The main requirement is to replace the `mongo_uri` variable with your [cluster's connection string](https://www.mongodb.com/docs/guides/atlas/connection-string/).**

+The defaults of `main.py` are:
+    - Indexing all of the clean, English language wikipedia dataset from [HuggingFace](https://huggingface.co/datasets/wikipedia).
+This amounts to **~16.18GB of raw data**.
+The python file also includes options to index by a given max bytes or max record count.
+Other languages are available, just visit the HuggingFace dataset link.
+    - The `all-MiniLM-L6-v2` embedding model is used to vectorize the body of the each wikipedia entry.
+This also comes from HuggingFace and has 384 dimensions.
+    - All content is shaped into a JSON document and is inserted into the target Atlas cluster **concurrently** in batches of `1000` documents.

+To run the script yourself and generate a different dataset:

 1. Set up your python environment: